 Acquisitions frequently result in the recording of goodwill and other intangible assets.
-At April 30, 2016, goodwill represented 30.9% of our total assets.
+At April 30, 2017, goodwill represented 30.4% of our total assets.
 Goodwill is not amortized and is subject to impairment testing at least annually using a fair value based approach.
 The identification and measurement of goodwill impairment involves the estimation of the fair value of our reporting units, which are consistent with our operating segments.
 The estimates of fair value of reporting units are based on the best information available as of the date of the assessment and incorporate management assumptions about expected future cash flows and other valuation techniques.
 Future cash flows can be affected by changes in industry or market conditions, among other factors.
 The recoverability of goodwill is evaluated at least annually and when events or changes in circumstances indicate that the fair value of a reporting unit has more likely than not declined below its carrying value.
-The annual impairment test resulted in no impairment of goodwill during fiscal 2016, fiscal 2015 or full year 2014.
+The annual impairment test resulted in no impairment of goodwill during fiscal 2017, 2016 and 2015.